SyndiShanX/Discord-Dark/README.md

 ![Icon](https://syndishanx.github.io/Discord-Dark/Images/Discord-Dark-Icon.png)

-A Github Dark Theme for Discord
+A Github Dark Inspired Theme for Discord

 Made by: SyndiShanX

-Inspired by: Github Dark

 This Theme is meant to be used with Discord Dark Mode